 The trek commences from the beautiful Sundarijal watershed area in Shivapuri Nagarjun national park.
 During the trek, you will pass through some stunning villages like Tarke Gyang and Sermathang.
 Even more, you will be rewarded with the stunning views of Ganesh Himal Massif and other central peaks.

 The trek offers you a wonderful chance to learn about the rich culture of the Hyolmo people.
 Since the region falls under the ancient trade route to the Tibet, you can see the heavy Tibetan influence in the culture and lifestyle of the Hyolmo people.
-It is indeed an interesting experience.
+It is indeed an interesting experience and Best Solitude Treks in Nepal.